v-rajagt/IntuneDocs/intune/fundamentals/get-support.md

   4. Select the link Intune Help and Support page.

 > [!NOTE]
-> If your instance of Intune is hosted on the Government Compute Cloud (GCC), also known as a sovereign cloud like Azure Government, see Intune support for Government Compute Cloud, later in this article.
-The Intune *Help and support* experience won’t be available on the GCC until later this year.
+> If your instance of Intune is hosted on the private cloud for government, also known as a sovereign cloud like Azure Government, see [Intune support for private cloud for government](#intune-support-for-private-cloud-for-government), later in this article.
+The Intune *Help and support* experience won’t be available on the private cloud for government until next year.

 When you open *Help and support*, the portal displays a view that depends on whether or not you have active support incidents, and when you have Premier Support, some additional elements and options: